-Suspect in disappearance of Pfc.
-Vanessa Guillen is identified
+Pfc.
+Vanessa Guillen bludgeoned to death on Army base, family attorney says

 While authorities have not confirmed it, Guillen's family believes the remains belong to their missing loved one, they said at a news conference.

 Phelps said the remains have not been positively identified.
-The investigation into Guillen's disappearance is ongoing, along with a separate probe into her family's claim that she was sexually harassed.
+The investigation into Guillen's disappearance is separate from another into her family's claim that she was sexually harassed.

 The remains were found in a shallow grave, and search operations were suspended, pending identification, said Tim Miller, the director and founder of Texas EquuSearch.